dharc-org/chad-ap/docs/current/description.md

     SELECT ?title ?type ?content
     WHERE {
-        ?creation a frbroo:F28_Expression_Creation ;
+        ?creation a lrmoo:F28_Expression_Creation ;
-            frbroo:R19_created_a_realisation_of ex:32-work .
+            lrmoo:R19_created_a_realisation_of ex:32-work .
         ex:32-work crm:P102_has_title ?title .
         ?title crm:P2_has_type ?type ;
             crm:P190_has_symbolic_content ?content .
     }

 #### Question 10
-What are the parent works of the works that have either 'ermafrodita' as their subject?
+What are the parent works of the works that have 'ermafrodita' as their subject?

     SELECT ?parent ?work ?subject
     WHERE {
-        ?creation a frbroo:F28_Expression_Creation ;
+        ?creation a lrmoo:F28_Expression_Creation ;
-            frbroo:R19_created_a_realisation_of ?work ;
+            lrmoo:R19_created_a_realisation_of ?work ;
-            frbroo:R17_created ?expression .
+            lrmoo:R17_created ?expression .
-        ?parent a frbroo:F15_Complex_Work ;
+        ?parent a lrmoo:F1_Work ;
-            frbroo:R10_has_member ?work .
+            lrmoo:R10_has_member ?work .
-        ?expression a frbroo:F2_Expression ;
+        ?expression a lrmoo:F2_Expression ;
-            crm:P129_is_about ex:sub-ermafrodita .
+            crm:P129_is_about ex:ermafrodita .
     }

 #### Question 11